A perk that can make a difference

 In one of the tightest labor markets in a very long time, companies are looking for ways to attract and retain employees.
 Therefore, it should come as no surprise that many of the most attractive employers are making substantial investments in expensive and thoughtful perquisites.
-Employers looking to hire and keep premiere talent would be well served to include in their benefit packages the most valuable and cost effective perk – encouragement.
+Employers looking to hire and keep premiere talent would be well served to include in their benefit packages the most valuable and cost-effective perk – encouragement.

 In an effort to out-do one another, cutting edge employers have raised the stakes in creative and enticing perks.
-In an article from Business Insider, Rachel Gissett identifies 30 “Incredible Perks” including:
+In an article from Business Insider opens in a new window, Rachel Gissett identifies 30 “Incredible Perks” including:

 - 5 months paid leave for mom and/or dad plus an additional 8 weeks of paid medical leave for mom (American Express)

-- 6 days PTO to volunteer for a charity of choice and an annual stipend of $1,200 to donate to charity of choice (Salesforce.com)
+- 6 days PTO to volunteer for a charity of choice and an annual stipend of $1,200 to donate to a charity of choice (Salesforce.com)

 - Employer match on employee contributions to 401(k) of up to 8% (USAA)